-During the ten (10) years preceding the date hereof, with respect to any Trustee of the Trust or any director or executive officer of the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the
+During the ten (10) years preceding the date hereof, with respect to any Trustee of the Trust or any director or executive officer of the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the General Partner or a control person of the Trust or any director or executive officer of the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the General Partner was a trustee, director, executive officer or control person at that time, there has been: (a) no penalty or other sanction imposed by a court relating to a contravention of securities legislation; (b) no penalty or other sanction imposed by a regulatory body relating to a contravention of securities legislation; (c) no order restricting trading in securities, not including an order that was in effect for less than thirty (30) consecutive days; (d) no declaration of bankruptcy; (e) no voluntary assignment in bankruptcy; (f) no proposal under bankruptcy or insolvency legislation; and (g) no proceeding, arrangement or compromise with creditors or appointment of a receiver, receiver manager or trustee to hold assets.

-General Partner or any issuer of which a Trustee of the Trust or any director or executive officer of the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the General Partner was a trustee, director, executive officer or control person at that time, there has been: (a) no penalty or other sanction imposed by a court relating to a contravention of securities legislation; (b) no penalty or other sanction imposed by a regulatory body relating to a contravention of securities legislation; (c) no order restricting trading in securities, not including an order that was in effect for less than thirty (30) days; (d) no declaration of bankruptcy; (e) no voluntary assignment in bankruptcy; (f) no proposal under bankruptcy or insolvency legislation; and (g) no proceeding, arrangement or compromise with creditors or appointment of a receiver, receiver manager or trustee to holder assets.
+With respect to any Trustee of the Trust or any director or executive officer of the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the General Partner or any issuer of which a Trustee of the Trust or any director or executive officer of the Manager or the General Partner or a control person of the Trust, the

-With respect to any Trustee of the Trust or any director or executive officer of the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the General Partner or any issuer of which a Trustee of the Trust or any director or executive officer of the Manager or the General Partner or a control person of the Trust, the Partnership, the Manager or the General Partner was a trustee, director, executive officer or control person at that time, none have ever pled guilty to or been found guilty of: (a) summary conviction of indictable offence under the Criminal Code (Canada); (b) a quasi-criminal offence in any jurisdiction of Canada or a foreign jurisdiction; (c) a misdemeanour or felony under the criminal legislation of the United States of America; or (d) an offence under the criminal legislation of any other foreign jurisdictions.
+Partnership, the Manager or the General Partner was a trustee, director, executive officer or control person at that time, none have ever pled guilty to or been found guilty of: (a) a summary conviction or indictable offence under the Criminal Code (Canada); (b) a quasi-criminal offence in any jurisdiction of Canada or a foreign jurisdiction; (c) a misdemeanour or felony under the criminal legislation of the United States of America, or any state or territory of the United States of America; or (d) an offence under the criminal legislation of any other foreign jurisdictions.

-ITEM 4- CAPITAL STRUCTURE
+ITEM 4 - CAPITAL STRUCTURE

-4.1 Trust Securities Except for Debt
+4.1 Securities Except for Debt